 Santa Rosa Junior College's Dietetic Technician Program has been granted full Accreditation by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics (AND).
 Our coursework and skill-based competency training will help you become eligible to take and pass the Commission on Dietetic Registration (CDR) exam to become a Dietetic Technician Registered (DTR).
 In California, a "Dietetic Technician Registered" is legally defined through a Scope of Practice law (Business Profession Code Section 2585-2586.8), which requires that Dietetic Technicians be registered by the CDR of the AND.
 More information about DTRs can be found on the AND website: http://www.eatright.org.

 We also offer coursework which can prepare students for transfer to a four-year college for completion of requirements to become a Registered Dietitian (RD).
-Details about program costs, expectations, and other useful information can be found in the DT Student Handbook.
+Details about program costs, (including costs for technical equipment for distance courses), expectations, and other useful information can be found in the DT Student Handbook.
 (If you need assistance accessing this handbook, please contact Jill Tarver).

 Our Dietetic Technician program provides the following qualifications for Dietetic Technician registration eligibility: